handsontable/handsontable/docs/content/guides/cell-features/formatting-cells.md

 Handsontable uses the HTML `table` structure so customization is based either on referencing to the already existing elements, such as `TR`/`TD`, or by applying your own CSS classes to HTML elements.

-A cell can be formatted either using a `CSS` class or with a style applied directly to the DOM element.
+You can format a cell either using a `CSS` class or with a style applied directly to the DOM element.

 ## Apply custom CSS class styles